 - It might be too small for bigger people

-This model has plenty of great aspects about it, and its compact nature is a major bonus.
+This model has plenty of great aspects of it, and its compact nature is a major bonus.
 It is a good addition to your home gym and will be a great option for someone on a smaller budget.